fardeenKhadri/R.O.B.E.R.T/README.md

 ## 🌐 Environment Setup

-Create a `.env` file with your configuration keys:
+Create a `.env` file and add your AI service API key:
+Get your API keys from: [apikey](https://aistudio.google.com/app/apikey)

 ```
 API_KEY=your_key_here